pdenis/SnideTravisBundle/README.md

 SnideTravisBundle
 ======================

-A quick overview of travis CI statut of your repository (Symfony 2 Bundle)
+A quick overview of travis CI builds of your repository (Symfony 2 Bundle)

 # Setup
 -----